Chinese yam (Shan Yao) Benefits in Traditional Chinese Medicine (TCM)

 Image source: CCTV – https://www.youtube.com/watch?v=ETtYZykNy_4

-The easiest way to integrate Chinese yam into your meal is to add the fresh Chinese yam into your rice cooker (with rice) so you can eat the Chinese yam with the rice with other dishes.
+A simple way to integrate Chinese yam into your meal is to add the fresh Chinese yam into your rice and cook them together.
+Here are the steps:

 2. Prepare the rice with water and put the cut Chinese yam into the rice.
 Mix them evenly before turning on the rice cooker.